 “Of course we have that part for you!
 We’ll grab it from the back.”
 Five minutes later: “So it looks like we’re all out.”
 Sound familiar?
-Chances are you’ve been in this situation, either as a customer or an owner, and know that it can cause setbacks in customer loyalty and sales.
+Chances are you’ve been in this situation, either as a customer or a shop owner.
+You know that it can cause setbacks in customer loyalty and sales.
 If you’re tracking inventory manually or through Excel, mistakes are bound to happen and could get worse as you expand.
-Upgrading to an inventory management system could make your life easier.
-These systems keep track of all the items you sell in your business, so you can find everything quickly and restock before something runs out.
+Upgrading to an inventory management system makes keeping track of your inventory easier, putting less strain on you and your employees.
+These systems electronically keep track of all the items you sell, allowing you to locate items quickly and restock before you run out.

-There are plenty of options on the market today, so how do you find the right inventory system for your small business?
+There are plenty of options, so how do you choose the best inventory system for small businesses?
 A good fit should have these key features:

 Automatic Inventory Restocking